 Implementation research toolkit

-Implementation research is conducted within routine systems and real life settings, removed from the controlled settings associated with other types of scientific research.
-This toolkit was designed to help people learn a standard process that would lead to results that could be compared across regions and countries.
-It is designed to help identify system bottlenecks and the stakeholders to be involved, formulate appropriate research questions, conduct the research and develop a plan for implementing the study results.
+This toolkit provides deeper learning on implementation research, helping people learn a standard process that can lead to results that can be compared across regions and countries.
+It is designed to help identify system bottlenecks and the stakeholders to be involved in the process, formulate appropriate research questions, conduct the research and develop a plan for implementing the study results.

 Since its launch in 2014, over 200 researchers, academics, disease control programme managers, policy-makers, health administrators, communication specialists and journalists have used the Toolkit and provided feedback.
 The latest revision responds directly to their comments, as well as to new learning about the critical role of IR in the effective introduction of new policies, strategies and health technologies within health systems.
 The revised version of the Implementation Research Toolkit is now available on line:

 - It is divided into seven nonlinear modules.